zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed present "Equip on Buy" button when headless clients are active on ds/hc configuration
 - Fixed bug that prevented commander from placing or removing minefields
 - Fixed some missing strings, typos, localization errors
+- Fixed non-working paradrop and loot helicopters if napalm was disabled
 - Military Administration capture/destruction will increase support in it's city
 - Transport, light attack and attack helicopters may spawn at helipads on airbases, transport helicopters and light attack helicopters may spawn at milbases
 - Prisoners will spawn in military administration in all cases (not only Capture The Military Administration task as it was before), they will have spawn cooldown to prevent HR farming